koopmyers/tube/README.md

 ## Using your own servers

 ### WebTorrent tracker
-ou can deploy your own WebTorrent tracker using the [Official Webtorrent Tracker](https://github.com/webtorrent/bittorrent-tracker) or the [OpenWebTorrent Tracker](https://github.com/OpenWebTorrent/openwebtorrent-tracker).
+You can deploy your own WebTorrent tracker using the [Official Webtorrent Tracker](https://github.com/webtorrent/bittorrent-tracker) or the [OpenWebTorrent Tracker](https://github.com/OpenWebTorrent/openwebtorrent-tracker).

 Make sure to configure it with WebSocket support, availbale on Internet and set its URL in your TubeContext.

-It is strongly recommended to use secure WebSockets (WSS/TLS) for to ensure reliable and encrypted communication and some brownser will block non secure communication.
+It is strongly recommended to use secure WebSockets (WSS/TLS) for to ensure reliable and encrypted communication and some browser will block non secure communication.

 ### Turn server
 To improve connection reliability, you can host your own TURN server using [coturn](https://github.com/coturn/coturn) or [eturnal](https://github.com/processone/eturnal).
 They can also be used as STUN servers.